 Someone I know in Berlin is developing a new fertility-app.
-She runs a dynamic young start-up and is a welcome guest of all kinds of digital health meetups.
+She runs a dynamic young start-up and is a welcome guest at all kinds of digital health meetups.
 Because healthcare is going digital and digital healthcare is going mainstream.
-So the question came up, whether I could give the new fertility app some free promotion on my blog.
-But how can I promote something I don’t agree with?

-The information provided in these apps looks impressive at first and include some combination of the following parameters:
+The information provided by the apps look impressive at first and include some combination of the following parameters:

 • Temperature charting

 • Cervical mucus info (some apps give you scales to use for stretching and measuring mucus directly on the phone, it really makes me wonder, who would do something like that?)

 • Tips for improving fertility (only the expensive fertility apps)

 • Prediction estimates, including gender (which is a total nonsense, scientifically speaking, but many apps are not about facts, but about colors and advertising)

 • Social shares

 Furthermore, some of the fertility apps combine in their fertility prognosis things like moods, possible perimenopausal symptoms, temperature measurments, data on nutrition, and even smoking and drinking habits and several other lifestyle parameters.

 Downsides of using fertility-apps